How the coronavirus is igniting riots, releases and crackdowns in world’s prisons

 The women clutched a placard that read: “Underestimating coronavirus in prisons puts the lives of inmates, police officers, conscripts and all who work in prisons and their families in danger.
 Release the prisoners.”

-Security forces detained them overnight at a police station before releasing them on bail.
+Security forces detained the women overnight at a police station before releasing them on bail.
 They were charged with inciting a protest, disseminating false news and possession of material disseminating false news.

 Europe, Asia and Australia